 Doing your own work brings glory to God.
 The claiming of someone else's work as your own is cheating and is a sin.
 All work done for this class needs to be your own.
 If information is taken from other sources, it always needs to be referenced and credit given where it is due.
+Since the goal of the assignments in this course is to learn to develop the skills covered NOT complete the tasks assigned, and since the use of AI to complete or jumpstart tasks defeats the goal of the assignments, you may not use generative AI tools (i.e. Chat GPT, Bing Chat, Google Bard, etc.) in this course for any assignment without the professors express permission.
+Should an AI tool be used with permission, its use must be documented.
 I value academic integrity.
 Therefore, I will take appropriate action if cheating or plagiarism occurs in this course.
-For additional information, please see the Bob Jones University 2020-21 student handbook.
+For additional information, please see the current Bob Jones University Student Handbook.